adikhosla/feature-extraction/README.md

 The list of available features is: <pre>'color', 'gist', 'hog2x2', 'hog3x3', 'lbp', 'sift', 'ssim'</pre>

-Details are given below.
+Details are given <a href="#details-of-included-features">below</a>.
 The <i>datasets_feature</i> function can be run on multiple machines in parallel to speed up feature extraction.
 This function handles the complete pipeline of building a dictionary (for bag-of-words features), coding features to the dictionary, and pooling them together in a spatial pyramid.

 You can use a single or multiple datasets as shown above.
-A seperate folder will be created for each dataset and a different dictionary will be learned, unless specified otherwise in the configuration structure (explained below).
+A seperate folder will be created for each dataset and a different dictionary will be learned, unless specified otherwise in the <a href="#config-structure">configuration structure</a>.

 Demo
 ----